ryandagley/ryandagley/README.md

 </details>

 * Day 64: 10/17 - I don't have a lot of patience for working on my application today so I quickly created cancel functionality for the guitar app.
 I couldn't figure out why tk destroy wasn't the right way to go, but used window.quit() instead and it worked fine.
 I explored some options for if I wanted to host this app on AWS.
 I'm considering a container on Fargate.
+* Day 65: 10/18 - I created a Dark Mode toggle for the guitar app.
+It was a bit frustraing knowing to set the background color of the label and the window.
+I fell down some highlight text rabbit hole, but the solution was just to configure the background for both the window and the label.
+My boss asked about my interest in becoming an SDE today.